COVID-19 in Vulnerable States

 Tens, maybe hundreds, of millions of jobs have already been lost.

-According to the World Bank, countries that rely on family members to send money home each month are set to lose remittances of US$110 billion this year.
+According to the World Bank, countries that rely on family members to send money home each month were set to lose remittances of US$110 billion in 2020.
 This would mean 800 million people, most of them in Least Developed Countries, unable to meet their basic needs, just as food prices rise and international supply chains lie crippled by the pandemic.

 The pandemic is impacting the LDCs, LLDCs and SIDS disproportionately with devastating impacts on human health, economies, education and other sectors.